3 Ways to Build Customer Trust

 Building trust doesn't happen overnight.
 It's earned over time and with no shortcuts.
-Considering how long trust takes to build—and how difficult the process can be—it's rare to find a customer who has complete faith in a brand.
+Considering how long trust takes to build and how difficult the process can be, it's rare to find a customer with complete faith in a brand.
 But it's not impossible.

 You can take steps to build trust so a customer comes to you instead of a competitor, even if they have to pay a little more for the product or service.
 Here are three practices that can help you earn trust and gain loyal customers.

 When you get married, your understanding with your spouse is that you're with each other and no one else.
 If one of you breaks that agreement, there's a massive loss of trust.
 By the same token, it's also important to set proper expectations when you begin your relationship with your customer.

 Your expectations don't have to be set with the biggest, most exciting sales pitches ever given.
 You just have to be realistic.
 For example, we make it clear with our customers that they won't immediately become the next Mark Cuban or Malcolm Gladwell.
 Sure, we could sell them on that idea, but it would set us up for failure — and a serious loss in trust.